youtube/cobalt/starboard/README.md

 configurations.

 All the BobCo devices are called BobBox, so it's a reasonable choice as a product `<family-name>`.
-But they have both big- and little-endian MIPS chips.
+But they have both big- and little-endian ARM chips.
 So they might define two platform configurations:

-  1. `bobbox-mipseb` - For big-endian MIPS devices.
+  1. `bobbox-armeb` - For big-endian ARM devices.
-  1. `bobbox-mipsel` - For little-endian MIPS devices.
+  1. `bobbox-armel` - For little-endian ARM devices.

 ### II.
 Choose a Location in the Source Tree for Your Starboard Port